 “What animal is that which in the morning goes upon four feet; upon two feet in the

-afternoon; and in the Evening upon three?”
+afternoon, and in the Evening upon three?”

-The Fenris grows ever larger with each person he devours.
+The Fenris grows ever more prominent with each person he devours.
 Myths say Fenris is the size of a continent by the time of Ragnarok.
-In some other Mythos, Fenrir eats Odin and then swallows the entire world.
+In some other Mythos, Fenrir eats Odin and swallows the entire world.
 He uses his lower gaping jaw to drag the ground while his upper jaw touches the sky.
 Well, it’s been said!

-Maybe Ogre is the Monster you used to fear the most of while you were kid.
+Maybe Ogre is the monster you used to fear the most while you were a kid.
 It’s because Ogres are most often described in fairy tales as eating babies.
-They are often depicted as large humanoid monsters having a head large enough, abundant hair and beard, a very strong body, and well, a voracious appetite for feeding on humans.
+They are often depicted as giant humanoid monsters having a head large enough, abundant hair and beard, a powerful body, and, well, a voracious appetite for feeding on humans.

 6. Loch Ness Monster

 This lake monster is often said to have seen only a head and neck.
-The photograph by Surgeon is supposed to be the first photo of the head and neck of Loch Ness Monster.
+The photograph by the Surgeon is supposed to be the first photo of the head and neck of the Loch Ness Monster.
 Many people now claim to have spotted Loch Ness Monster.
 However, nobody can say with certainty about the existence of this creature.

 5. Bigfoot and Yeti

 To date, nobody has reported seeing or meeting with the Yeti.
 However, there was a rumor around 1974 that Yeti attacked a Sherpa woman in Nepal Himalayas while grazing her yaks.
-According to the Sherpa woman, the Snowman came up from behind her and then hit her on the head and also grabbed her neck.
-It’s been said that Yeti also killed some yaks of Sherpa woman.
-The story of Yeti is yet as mysterious as the story of Bigfoot in North America.
-However, the Everest Expedition Team of 19th of March, 1954 found some hair specimens in Pangboche Monastery from what was alleged to be a scalp of Yeti.
+According to the Sherpa woman, the Snowman came up behind her, hit her head, and grabbed her neck.
+It’s been said that Yeti also killed some yaks of Sherpa women.
+The story of the Yeti is as mysterious as Bigfoot’s story in North America.
+However, on the 19th of March, 1954, the Everest Expedition Team found some hair specimens in Pangboche Monastery from what was alleged to be the scalp of Yeti.

-According to some popular rumors, the change can be controlled via magic.
+According to some widespread rumors, the change can be controlled via magic.
 Even some in wolf form can control the beast and use it against their enemies.
 Various methods of becoming a werewolf have been reported in Mythos.
-One of the simplest methods being the removal of clothing and putting on a belt made of wolf skin is also popular.
-The methods of remedies too have been equally stated in various myths though.
+One of the simplest methods is removing clothing, and putting on a belt made of wolf-skin is also popular.
+However, the methods of remedies have been equally stated in various myths.

 1. Vampires and Dracula

-More often, those horrible monstrous creatures you’ve heard about never leave their impression from your mind, does it?
-But still, there’s no such certainty or scientific evidence about their existence till the date.
-They are the cruelest, shocking, violent, and terrifying monsters for sure, but only in Fairy Tales.
+More often, those horrible monstrous creatures you’ve heard about never leave their imprint on your mind, does it?
+But still, there’s no such certainty or scientific evidence about their existence to date.
+They are the cruelest, most shocking, most violent, and most terrifying monsters, but only in Fairy Tales.
 But what about the monster that lives inside our brains?
-Of course, that monster is an important part of who we are.
+Of course, that monster is a vital part of who we are.
 And by the way, these monsters are quite a bit more terrifying than the thing you only thought lived under your bed.

 Arun is an IT-gradate.
 But writing is something he has innate passion for.
 He loves to explore new things, places and ideas.